nezanuha/markdown-text-editor/README.md

 - **Syntax Highlighting:** Enhanced readability with clear code and markdown formatting.
 - **Easy Integration:** Seamlessly integrate into any web project with minimal setup.
 - **Customizable Toolbar:** Dynamically configure and reorder toolbar options like **bold**, **italic**, and more.

-Built with **Tailwind CSS** for modern styling, this plugin is perfect for developers seeking a lightweight yet feature-rich markdown editor.

 ---